Warner Bros. Is Opening A New Attraction, 'Harry Potter' Studio Tour, In Tokyo This June

 Also on offer are interactive experiences like getting a seat on the Hogwarts Express and being a part of the crowd at a Quidditch match where you can cheer for your favourite team.

 This Studio Tour will have restaurants and cafes for an enchanting meal.
-Try everyone’s favourite butterbeer at the world’s largest Butterbeer Bar, authentic British afternoon tea (6500 JPY or HKD 383.75 per person) at Backlot Cafe, delicious sweets at Chocolate Frog Cafe and many other food items with a British twist at the Food Hall.
+Try everyone’s favourite butterbeer at the world’s largest Butterbeer Bar, authentic British afternoon tea (6,500 JPY or 4,040 INR per person) at Backlot Cafe, delicious sweets at Chocolate Frog Cafe and many other food items with a British twist at the Food Hall.

 The attraction will have the world’s largest Harry Potter shop where you can pick up wizarding world gifts, treats and souvenirs.